-- a.
-Shut the welder off. - b.
-For electrode Positive, connect the electrode cable from the LN-25 to the "+" terminal of the welder and work cable to the "-" terminal of the welder.
-For electrode Negative, connect the electrode cable from the LN-25 to the "-" terminal of the welder and work cable to the "+" terminal of the welder. - c.
-Attach the single lead from the front of the LN-25 to work using the spring clip at the end of the lead.
-This is a sense lead to supply current to the wire feeder motor; it does not carry welding current. - d.
-Set the SELECTOR switch to the "WIRE WELD-ING" position. - e.
-Set the "WELDING TERMINALS" switch to "WELD-ING TERMINALS ALWAYS ON" - f.
-Adjust the "ARC CONTROL" knob to desired crispness.
-Generally, welding is best if the "ARC CON-TROL" is set to SOFT for MIG and CRISP for Innershield. - g.
-Set the "IDLE" switch to the "AUTO" position.
-When not welding, the Commander 500 engine will be at the low idle speed.
-If you are using an LN-25 with an internal contactor, the electrode is not energized until the gun trigger is closed.
+- Shut the welder off. - For electrode Positive, connect the electrode cable from the LN-25 to the "+" terminal of the welder and work cable to the "-" terminal of the welder.
+For electrode Negative, connect the electrode cable from the LN-25 to the "-" terminal of the welder and work cable to the "+" terminal of the welder. - Attach the single lead from the front of the LN-25 to work using the spring clip at the end of the lead.
+This is a sense lead to supply current to the wire feeder motor; it does not carry welding current. - Set the SELECTOR switch to the "CV-WIRE" position. - Set the "WELDING TERMINALS" switch to "WELD TERMINALS ON" - Adjust the "ARC CONTROL" knob to desired crispness.
+Generally, welding is best if the "ARC CON-TROL" is set to SOFT for MIG and CRISP for Innershield.
+You may however, want to start in the middle and adjust (as needed) from there. - If you are using an LN-25 with an internal contactor, the electrode is not energized until the gun trigger is closed.